|1|| THE LAST JUROR (Dell, $7.99). By John Grisham|

 A gym owner, witness to a shooting, is irked when her police protector turns out to be a former beau.

-Romance blossoms between two former NYC residents who, for family reasons, have returned to their rural hometown.
+Romance blossoms between two former NYC residents who, for family reasons, each return to their rural hometown.

 By Barack Obama.
 A memoir of a diverse and challenging youth by the freshman senator from Illinois.